 Focusing Exclusively on Demand

 But “nothing works,” because not everything has been tried.
 A healthy market, whether housing or asparagus, has a balance between supply and demand.
 In each of these cities, the demand for houses far outstrips the supply.
+This is why consumers are having to get help from a Sydney Home loans broker in order to be able to get a hosue.
 Yet, the cities have studiously avoided the obvious supply side policy that could restore housing affordability — repeal of urban containment policy, and its destructive urban growth boundaries (UGBs).

 Instead, these cities all have enacted demand side strategies, but that does not address that the problem is supply.
 The measures have largely been limited to foreign buyer prohibitions and foreign buyer taxes.
 As the article puts it, “a flood of capital that is washing over cities throughout the globe, distorting home prices, irritating local residents—and defying almost every attempt to restrain it.”